sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 a little on what type of data you’ve got and what you’re trying to achieve.
 As a rough guide:

 -  If your data are nominal scale |nominal| you probably shouldn’t be using either the mean or the median.
 Both the mean and the median rely on the idea that the numbers assigned to values are meaningful.
-If the numbering scheme is arbitrary then it’s probably best to use the :doc:`Mode
+If the numbering scheme is arbitrary then it’s probably best to use the :ref:`Mode <mode>` instead.
-   <../Ch04/Ch04_Descriptives_1>` instead.

 -  If your data are ordinal scale |ordinal| you’re more likely to want to use the median than the mean.
 The median only makes use of the order